 or the Handout for that presentation.

-Our second meeting will be held at 7:oo PM on February 27
+Our next meeting will be held at 7:oo PM on April 24

 The Amateur Radio Emergency Service (ARES) consists of licensed amateurs who have voluntarily registered their qualifications and equipment for communications duty in the public service when disaster strikes.
 Every licensed amateur, regardless of membership in ARRL or any other local or national organization, is eligible for membership in the ARES.
 The only qualification, other than possession of an Amateur Radio license, is a sincere desire to serve.
 Because ARES is an amateur service, only amateurs are eligible for membership.
 The possession of emergency-powered equipment is desirable, but is not a requirement for membership.

 Any licensed amateur radio operator living or working in Summit County may become a member of Summit County ARES (SUMCO-ARES).
 We may have the title of "Amateur" Radio Operators but there is certainly nothing "amateur" about the quality of the services that we provide and we are constantly striving to improve on those services.
 With this in mind, on an increasing basis ARES organizations are following national standards necessary for a volunteer to be useful in an emergency situation.
 In order to meet these requirements and to be eligible to be issued an ARES ID the Summit County ARES organization requires the following:

 That the member participates in at least one ARES sanctioned Public Service event per year

 That the member attends at least 2 ARES meetings per year

 That the member has a current NWS Skywarn Spotter ID

 That the member has completed the following training:

 1) Intro to EmComm course by Summit County ARES, or ARRL EmComm Lvl 1